 Intragovernmental - Due to Treasury - General Fund is the custodial liability held with U.S. Treasury for repayment of interest and accounts receivable which, when collected, will be deposited in the U.S. Treasury.
-USACE records a custodial
+USACE records a custodial liability for payables from water storage and hydraulic mining contracts and for flood control, coastal restoration and hurricane protection measures with the Coastal Protection and Restoration Authority of Louisiana.

-NOTE 12.
-LEASES
+Note 12.
+Leases